A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Base change theorems for crystalline cohomology

+\begin{proof}[Proof of \ref{almostisoW}] We proceed as in \ref{uflatEfree} and get the map \eqref{LuQtouQ}.
+We consider the converging cohomological spectral sequences \cite[Proposition 5.7.6, with the convention on Dual Definition 5.2.3]{Wei94} where $\dl^yu^*(Q^{\bullet})$ is the complex obtained by applying $\dl^yu^*$ on each terms of $Q^\bullet$.
 This sequence is obtained from the double complex made by the projective resolutions of the modules in $Q^\bullet$.
-It is a fourth quadrant spectral sequence, i.e. $E_2^{xy}=0$ when $y>0$ or $x<0$ or $x>m$ (where $m$ is the relative dimension of $g_0$).
+It is a fourth quadrant spectral sequence, \emph{i.e.} $E_2^{xy}=0$ when $y>0$ or $x<0$ or $x>m$ (where $m$ is the relative dimension of $g_0$).